Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints: Introduction

-} In a nutshell, we show in this paper that the answer to both questions is {a resounding}: \textit{{Yes.}} By performing joint calibration on daily SPX-VIX implied volatility surface data between 2012 and 2022 using a large class of models, we identify for the first time a \textit{conventional one-factor Markovian continuous stochastic volatility model} {that is able to achieve remarkable fits for a wide range of maturity slices $[T_s,T_e]$ for VIX implied volatility surface and of maturity slices $[T_s, T_e + 1\text{ month}]$ for SPX implied volatility surface, together with the term structure of VIX futures as shown on Figure \ref{fig:Intro}}.
-What is even more remarkable is that our \textit{conventional one-factor Markovian continuous stochastic volatility model} outperforms its rough and non-rough path-dependent counterparts with the same number of parameters: 6 effective parameters that govern the dynamics of the model in addition to the usual input curve that allows to match certain term structures.
+By performing joint calibration on daily SPX \& VIX implied volatility surface data between 2011 and 2022 using a large class of models, we identify for the first time a \textit{conventional one-factor Markovian continuous stochastic volatility model} {that can achieve remarkable fits for a wide range of maturity slices $[T_s,T_e]$ for VIX implied volatility surface and of maturity slices $[T_s, T_e + 1\text{ month}]$ for SPX implied volatility surface, together with the term structure of VIX Futures as shown on Figure \ref{fig:Intro}}.
+What is even more remarkable is that our \textit{conventional one-factor Markovian continuous stochastic volatility model} outperforms its rough and non-rough path-dependent counterparts with the same number of parameters: 6 effective parameters that govern the dynamics of the model in addition to the usual input curve that allows to match certain term structures of volatility.

 More precisely, our methodology and contributions are summarized as follows:

 \paragraph{Gaussian polynomial volatility models.} First, we introduce in Section~\ref{gpvm} a general class of \textit{Gaussian polynomial volatility} models in which the SPX spot price takes the form